 Taking the study a step further, the researchers removed the ambient light, allowing the mice to return to a typical light-dark rotation.
 Within just a few weeks, their circadian rhythms all returned to normal.
 The researchers also noticed that the health deficiencies caused by the ambient light were eliminated as a result of restoring the circadian rhythm.

-The results of various studies into the effects artificial light on health seem to indicate that our bodies still rely heavily on the cycle of light and dark for the healthy functioning of many bodily processes.
+The results of various studies into the effects of artificial light on health seem to indicate that our bodies still rely heavily on the cycle of light and dark for the healthy functioning of many bodily processes.
 Disrupting that cycle with artificial light does more than just affect our ability to sleep soundly through the night.

 We already know that exposure to artificial light as we sleep can raise the risks of developing obesity, diabetes and breast cancer.
 With more research on the topic, we may find that too much late-night exposure to artificial light may open us up to many more medical conditions and diseases.